This guide aims to be able to find the WebSocket errors that occur during the execution of a synthetic monitor.

 In the example above, it is shown that the test got stuck between steps 42 and 43.
 To try to fix it, we will have to work on the configurations of these steps.

-Now, we’re going are going to look for TEST_COMPLETE.
+Now, we’re going to look for TEST_COMPLETE.

 Figure 9.
 Investigating Logs TEST_COMPLETE.